SomethingGoodLLC/PawPromote/pet_adoption_agents/README.md

 2. For each agent subdirectory (e.g., `master_orchestrator/`):
    - `uv venv` (create virtual environment)
    - `uv sync` (install dependencies from pyproject.toml)
+   - For data_fetcher, additionally run `uv add impyla beautifulsoup4` if not already in pyproject.toml.
 3. Register agents using the CLI (from the repo's `cli/` directory):
    ```bash
    python cli.py register_agent --name master_orchestrator --description "Orchestrates the pet adoption promotion workflow by parsing tasks and calling specialized agents."